When are you Open?

 You can reserve books from the council’s book stock, including books from any other library in the Sheffield library system.
 You cannot reserve yellow sticker books.

 Do you have any paid staff?

-We have one part-time paid worker in the role of “Library engagement and Events Coordinator”, primarily responsible for our new branch library in Lowedges.
-She is funded for a fixed-term contract of 2 years.
+We have one part-time paid worker in the role of “Library engagement and Events Coordinator”, primarily responsible for our library in Lowedges.
 Apart from that, the library is run entirely by volunteers.

 How do I become a library member?